kangminsukdotcom/blog/content/blog/wars.md

 Whenever a war, tragedy, or disaster strikes, people print and post "pray for" messages on posters and social media.
 I get it.
 I feel helpless when I realize, once again, that the world is a fucked up place.
 I get angry because a handful of corrupt harabeojis, never held responsible for their crimes against humanity, set the world on fire just to protect their power.

-What should we do then?
 Praying and voting.
 Too many people, myself included, are stuck with these two notoriously ineffective options for fighting injustice.
 I want to know if there's another way.
 Protesting might be an option, but I've never personally seen a protest create meaningful change.